Apple seen boosting share buybacks after blockbuster results

-Apple Inc's (AAPL.O) blockbuster results and a ballooning cash pile may prompt the company to boost share buybacks and dividends this year, with some analysts expecting the iPhone maker to return more than $200 billion to investors.
+Apple Inc's (AAPL.O) blockbuster results and a ballooning cash pile may prompt the company to boost share buybacks and dividends this year, with some analysts expecting the iPhone maker to return more than $200 billion (132 billion pounds) to investors.

 Apple's shares rose as much as 8 percent to $118 in early trading on Wednesday, after the company posted the biggest-ever quarterly profit by a public corporation.